Medical Disposal Event

 - Unused ampules, vials, and IV bags: These items should not be opened, wrap in duct tape and placed in an opaque container such as an empty coffee tin or empty detergent container (clearly mark container as ‘Not Recyclable’) and place in trash.

-Used and discarded needles should be placed in a specified sharps container which are available at most pharmacies or any puncture proof container, such as an empty detergent bottle or coffee can .
-Container should be clearly visible and marked MEDICAL SHARPS.
-Do not put container in trash or recycle bin.
+Used and discarded needles should be placed in a specified sharps container which are available at most pharmacies or any puncture proof container, such as an empty detergent bottle or coffee can.
+Regulations do allow sharps to be placed in the household trash if placed in proper containers and sealed to prevent injury to others.
+Container should be clearly marked MEDICAL SHARPS.
+Sharps should never be thrown loosely into the trash or toilet and sharps should never be recycled.

 Please contact the Bloomfield Township Engineering and Environmental Services Department if you have questions about the material presented here.
 For more information on how you can properly dispose of unwanted medications and/or sharps, please visit the following websites: